gaphor/gaphas/docs/tools.rst

 To organize the event sequences and keep some order in what the user is doing Tools are used.
 Tools define what has to happen (find a handle nearly the mouse cursor, move an item).

 Gaphas contains a set of default tools.
-Each tool is ment to deal with a special part of the view.
+Each tool is meant to deal with a special part of the view.
 A list of responsibilities is also defined here:

 :HoverTool:
   First thing a user wants to know is if the mouse cursor is over an item.
 The ``HoverTool`` makes that explicit.